aiorazabala/qmethod/CONTRIBUTING.md

 - Where applicable, new functions and changes should test against **old versions** (`>= 1.2.0`) *known* to be validated by Aiora against `PQMethod` (see [Zabala 2014](http://journal.r-project.org/archive/2014-2/zabala.pdf)).
 - Whenever possible, new functions and changes should test against **(published) results** *known* to be true, using publicy available data.

-In addition to such tests for new functions, missing tests for old functions [would also be very welcome](https://github.com/aiorazabala/qmethod/issues/259).
+In addition to such tests for new functions, missing tests for old functions [would also be very welcome].

-## Style

-We try to abide by [Google's R Coding Style Guide](https://google-styleguide.googlecode.com/svn/trunk/Rguide.xml), and would recommend that for additions, too :lipstick:.

 ## Help pages